eemrdog/upstream-sip/common-services/helm/common-services/charts/eric-pm-server/README.md

 `resources.eric-pm-server.limits.memory`| The maximum amount of memory allowed per instance for the PM Service. | `2048Mi` `resources.eric-pm-server.limits.ephemeral-storage`| The maximum amount of ephemeral-storage allowed per instance for the PM Service. | `8Gi`
-`resources.eric-pm-server.requests.cpu`| The requested amount of CPU per instance for the PM Service. | `250m` `resources.eric-pm-server.requests.memory`| The requested amount of memory per instance for the PM Service.| `512Mi` `resources.eric-pm-server.requests.ephemeral-storage`| The requested amount of ephemeral-storage per instance for the PM Service.| `512Mi`
+`resources.eric-pm-server.requests.cpu`| The requested amount of CPU per instance for the PM Service. | `250m` `resources.eric-pm-server.requests.memory`| The requested amount of memory per instance for the PM Service. | `512Mi` `resources.eric-pm-server.requests.ephemeral-storage`| The requested amount of ephemeral-storage per instance for the PM Service. | `512Mi`
-`seccompProfile.eric-pm-configmap-reload.localhostProfile`| The 'Localhost' seccomp profile requires a profile name to be provided.
-The name of the local seccomp profile to be used for eric-pm-configmap-reload.| `""`
-`seccompProfile.eric-pm-configmap-reload.type`| Configuration of seccomp profile type for eric-pm-configmap-reload.
-It overrides pod level configuration.| `""`
-`seccompProfile.eric-pm-exporter.localhostProfile`| The 'Localhost' seccomp profile requires a profile name to be provided.
-The name of the local seccomp profile to be used for eric-pm-exporter.| `""`
-`seccompProfile.eric-pm-exporter.type`| Configuration of seccomp profile type for eric-pm-exporter.
-It overrides pod level configuration.| `""`
-`seccompProfile.eric-pm-reverseproxy.localhostProfile`| The 'Localhost' seccomp profile requires a profile name to be provided.
-The name of the local seccomp profile to be used for eric-pm-reverseproxy.| `""`
-`seccompProfile.eric-pm-reverseproxy.type`| Configuration of seccomp profile type for eric-pm-reverseproxy.
-It overrides pod level configuration.| `""`
-`seccompProfile.eric-pm-server.localhostProfile`| The 'Localhost' seccomp profile requires a profile name to be provided.
-The name of the local seccomp profile to be used for eric-pm-server.| `""`
-`seccompProfile.eric-pm-server.type`| Configuration of seccomp profile type for eric-pm-server.
-It overrides pod level configuration.| `""`
-`seccompProfile.logshipper.localhostProfile`| The 'Localhost' seccomp profile requires a profile name to be provided.
-The name of the local seccomp profile to be used for logshipper.| `""`
-`seccompProfile.logshipper.type`| Configuration of seccomp profile type for logshipper.
-It overrides pod level configuration.| `""`
-`seccompProfile.localhostProfile`| The 'Localhost' seccomp profile requires a profile name to be provided.
-The name of the local seccomp profile to be used for pod.| `""`
-`seccompProfile.type`| Configuration of seccomp profile type for pod.
-The setting applies to all container when the container specific parameter is omitted.| `""`
 `server.baseURL`| The external url at which the server can be accessed. | `""` `server.configMapOverrideName`| PM Server ConfigMap override where full-name is `{{.Values.server.configMapOverrideName}}` and setting this value will prevent the default server ConfigMap from being generated. | `""`
 `server.extraArgs`| Additional PM Server container arguments. | `{}`